allenai/rslearn_projects/rslp/landsat_vessels/docs/api_use.md

 For a complete example of how to send a request, refer to the `sample_request.py` script in `rslp/landsat_vessels/scripts/`.

 The API will respond with the vessel detection results in JSON format.

+## Auto Documentation

+This API has enabled Swagger UI and ReDoc.

+You can access the Swagger UI at `http://<your_address>:<port_number>/docs` and ReDoc at `http://<your_address>:<port_number>/redoc` for a detailed documentation of the API.
+If you are running this API on VM, you will need to open the port to the public.